inet-framework/inet-showcases/wireless/handover/doc/index.rst

 restarted by the host's agent module.
 This is triggered when several consecutive beacon frames are not received.

-This time it takes four Probe Request frames to get a response, because AP2 is on channel 3.
+This time it takes four Probe Request frames to get a response because AP2 is on channel 3.

 The host is handed over to AP2 using the authentication and association process discussed earlier.
-It will remain associated to AP2 until it leaves AP2's communication range.
+It will remain associated with AP2 until it leaves AP2's communication range.

-The host's ``mgmt`` module contains a variable that indicates which access point the host is associated to.
+The host's ``mgmt`` module contains a variable that indicates which access point the host is associated with.

 .. figure:: assocap2.png
    :width: 100%